gwg313/hugo-blog/content/posts/nix-workflow4.md

     );
 }
 ```
 Now if we enter our devShell we can run golint manually as usual.
-But we want to run it to run on github. to do that lets update our build.yml
+However we want to run it to run on github.
+To do that lets update our build.yml

 ```yaml
 name: Nix Actions Example